International Research Network (PIRN)

 Phase 2: The Permaculture International Research Network

-The Permaculture International Research Network will facilitate:
+The Permaculture International Research Network facilitates:

 - knowledge exchange